corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/blob-inspector.md

 ## Command-line options

-You can start the blob inspector can be started with the following command-line options:
+You can start the blob inspector with the following command-line options:

 ```shell
 blob-inspector [-hvV] [--full-parties] [--schema] [--format=type]